owncloud/ocis/changelog/2.0.0_2022-11-30/enable-privatelinks-capability.md

-Change: Enable privatelinks by default
+Change: Enable private links by default

-Enable privatelinks by default in the capabilities.
+Enable private links by default in the capabilities.

 https://github.com/owncloud/ocis/pull/4599/